Saltford Environment Group

 The 2015 survey indicated the possible presence of some prehistoric roundhouses in the northern portion of the field.
 These possible roundhouse drip gullies suggest Iron Age settlement in the area (Note: a late bronze age axe blade was discovered in this field at that location in 2014).
 Interestingly, possible evidence of roundhouses was found by BACAS in 2013 on a similar latitude due east on Saltford Golf Club land being surveyed in connection with the planning application for a new golf academy.

-Of particular interest were signs of what may be a major Roman structure on higher ground to the southern end of the field.
-This could thus be linked to the Roman coffin that had been found in close proximity to the possible structure.
-The lines are quite sharp, of limited length and are set at right angles to each other.
-Any Roman structure of this nature in this part of the country would most likely be built of stone.
-Our 2016 survey revealed the size and scale of this structure to be significant.
+Of particular interest were signs of what may be a major Roman structure or building complex on higher ground to the southern end of the field (subsequently no building fopundations of stone construction were found from excavations - see below).
+This site could thus be linked to the Roman coffin that had been found in close proximity to the possible structure.
+Any Roman structure of this nature in this part of the country would most likely be built of stone butwooden agricultural buildings from the Roman period may have been here.
+It might be a farm or perhaps a mixed use agricultural/industrial complex; the close proximity to the coffin suggests it might possibly have been of local significance.

-Below is an image from day 2 of the November 2016 survey; as can be seen a very large building (villa?) measuring up to approximately 70 metres in length and 40 to 50 metres in width appears to have been discovered.
-To the left (west) of the building are two large ditches running east-west and these extend to the far west boundary of the field (and presumably beyond).
-These might be for retaining livestock, irrigation or some other purpose.
+Below is an image from day 2 of the November 2016 survey; as can be seen a very large agricultural complex measuring up to approximately 70 metres in length and 40 to 50 metres in width appears to have been discovered.
+To the left (west) of the complex are two large ditches running east-west and these extend to the far west boundary of the field (and presumably beyond).
+These might have been for retaining livestock, irrigation, land drainage or some other purpose.

 As can be seen from the final 2016 report, in the north western corner of the field an area of magnetic disturbance appears to indicate a structure but magnetometry has not provided a clear image.
 A trackway running up the west side of the field is also visible over part of its length.
 There also appears a pair of short, intense strong lines on the east side of the field, approximately 45 metres in from the field margin.
-It is not obvious what these represent, possibly the sides of a washing pool.
+It is not obvious what these represent.

 In the east portion of the field, a series of east - west lines, unevenly spaced, may be part of an earlier field system, perhaps medieval.